Hokuetsu Corporation

 Sep.
 2012

-Financiere Bernard Dumas S.A.S. is made into a wholly-owned subsidiary through acquisition of stock
+Financiere Bernard Dumas S.A.S. (now Bernard Dumas S.A.S.) is made into a wholly-owned subsidiary through acquisition of stock

 Apr.
 2014